 \section{Conclusion}

-Throughout this paper, a comparative study of human inverse kinematics techniques for lower limbs was presented.
-Theoretical results showed that the neural networks method is the most efficient compared to all the other methods considered in terms of root mean square position error, computational time and production of realistic posture.
-Indeed, human comfort during motion is affected by physiological factors including energy consumption, joint angles limits and the distance between center of mass of the lower limb and that of whole body.
-Also, comfort posture is impacted by environment and psychological factors that are not taken into consideration in this paper.\\
+This paper presents a comparative study of inverse kinematics techniques for human lower limbs.
+Theoretical results indicate that the neural network method outperforms the other methods in terms of root mean square position error, computational time, and the generation of realistic postures.
+The comfort of human motion is influenced by physiological factors such as energy consumption, joint angle limits, and the distance between the center of mass of the lower limb and the entire body.
+Additionally, comfort posture is affected by environmental and psychological factors, which are not addressed in this study.